 Dressed in work clothes, these are young women competing on an equal footing and winning.
 Certainly, someone to be admired but stripped of femininity made to look like the odd one out.

 Entertainment on major projects does take place, but there is no doubt that this project was particularly tough.
 Construction began in November 1998, and the opening took place in October 2000.
-It is suggested that the project was undertaken to keep youth busy during the period as the country came out of the horrendous ‘Arduous March’.
+It is likely that the project was undertaken to keep youth busy during the period as the country came out of the horrendous ‘Arduous March’.